 2. Post direct mail ads to social media sites for greater visibility.

-You’ve already designed the ad, why not share it for even more views?
+You’ve already designed the ad, why not share it on social media for even more views?
 While direct mail and social media may seem like polar opposite channels, similar design and copy rules apply for both.

 3. Include social media icons on postcards to encourage shares.

 Social sharing can give your direct mail campaign massive momentum.
-Your postcard campaign might even go viral with the right sharing incentive.
+Your postcard campaign might even go viral with the right social media sharing incentive.
 (Check out this Stein Mart case study).

 4. Merge direct mail lists with Facebook ads.